axelmychro/axelmychro/README.md

 ##

-okay maybe im boring so here is a fun fact, Arknights is my favourite game
+okay maybe im boring, so here is a fun fact: Arknights is my favourite game